Anthony Isaacs Logo

 • Robbery / Burglary

-By definition, an assault is committed when one person commits an act of violence against another, or threatens such an act putting the victim in fear.
-An accused person does not have to touch the victim to assault them.
-Therefore an assault can also be committed by threatening behaviour.
+By definition, an assault is when a person commits an act of unlawful force against another, or threatens such an act, and putting the victim in fear.
+An accused person does not have to physically touch the victim to assault them.
+Therefore, an assault can also be committed by threatening behaviour.

 Threat & physical assault

-Usually the police will charge the accused with making threats to cause serious injury to kill.
+Usually the police will charge the accused with making threats to cause serious injury or to kill.
 Where there is a physical contact with the victim however, a range of offences are open to the police.
 For example a slap or even a punch that does not cause injury would be charged as an assault.
-Where there is an injury, even minor, the police will charge that the accused caused injury intentionally or recklessly.
+Where there is an injury, even minor, the police will charge the accused with causing injury intentionally or recklessly, as found in Section 18 of Crimes Act 1958.

 Serious injury

 The injury may be regarded as a serious injury.
 That is that a single injury is a serious one – for example a broken nose or a cut or wound of significance.
-Further, a combination of injuries can be serious injury.
-In those instances, the police will charge that the accused caused injury seriously or recklessly.
-If the accused causes the death of the victim, the accused may be charged with a range of offences including manslaughter and murder.
+Further, a combination of injuries can be a serious injury.
+In those instances, the police will charge the accused with causing serious injury intentionally or recklessly.
+If the accused causes the death of the victim, the accused may be charged with offences including manslaughter and murder.

 Fighting in public